-- Due to the synchronizing mechanism in the differential gear case, the four-wheel-drive indicator may not come on until the ATV starts moving. - When the On-Command differential gear lock switch is set to "LOCK", the indicator "\(\mathbb{\eta}\)" and the indicator light "DIFF.
-LOCK" will flash until the differential gear is locked.
-If the indicator and the indicator light continue to flash, the differential is not locked.
-In this case, start moving to allow time for the differential to lock.
+- Due to the synchronizing mechanism in the differential gear case, the four-wheel-drive indicator may not come on until the ATV starts moving. - When the On-Command differential gear lock switch is set to "LOCK" or "4WD", the indicator "⋈" and the indicator light "DIFF.
+LOCK" will flash until the differential gear is completely locked or unlocked.
+If the indicator and the indicator light continue to flash, the differential is not completely locked or unlocked.
+In this case, start moving to allow time for the differential to lock or unlock.